CRANFIELD MANAGEMENT DEVELOPMENT LIMITED

 7. Limitation of Liability

-Cranfield's sole liability shall be for direct loss or damage incurred or suffered by the Client or death or injury to any person as a result of wilful default or negligence on the part of Cranfield or its employees, servants or agents in the performance of its obligations under this Agreement and which liability is not otherwise excluded or restricted by this Agreement, but such liability shall in no circumstances exceed the sum of £250,000 in the aggregate in respect of all such losses, save that there shall be no limit of liability in respect of death or injury to any person.
+CMDL's sole liability shall be for direct loss or damage incurred or suffered by the Client or death or injury to any person as a result of wilful default or negligence on the part of CMDL or its employees, servants or agents in the performance of its obligations under this Agreement and which liability is not otherwise excluded or restricted by this Agreement, but such liability shall in no circumstances exceed the sum of £250,000 in the aggregate in respect of all such losses, save that there shall be no limit of liability in respect of death or injury to any person.

 8. Standard of Programme and Warranty

-8.2 While Cranfield will use reasonable endeavours to ensure the accuracy and completeness of the Programme and of any information provided or opinions expressed in connection with the Programme, it does not give any express or implied representations and this Agreement does not contain any express or implied terms, warranties or conditions as to:-
+8.2 While CMDL will use reasonable endeavours to ensure the accuracy and completeness of the Programme and of any information provided or opinions expressed in connection with the Programme, it does not give any express or implied representations and this Agreement does not contain any express or implied terms, warranties or conditions as to:-

 (i) the quality or fitness for a particular purpose of the Programme produced or